gaborkukucska/TrippleEffect/helperfiles/TOOL_MAKING.md

             operation = kwargs.get("operation")
             op1_str = kwargs.get("operand1")
             op2_str = kwargs.get("operand2")

+            # Example check if context is needed (though calculator doesn't need it)
+            # if not project_name or not session_name:
+            #    logger.warning(f"CalculatorTool called without project/session context (Project: {project_name}, Session: {session_name})")
+            #    # You might return an error if context is strictly required by the tool logic

             # Validate inputs (ToolExecutor already checked for presence if required)
             if not operation or operation not in ['add', 'subtract', 'multiply', 'divide', 'power']: